 At the end of 2017, it was announced the San Francisco Municipal Transportation Agency’s Central Subway manager, John Funghi, was leaving his post for the $1.6 billion project to work on Caltrain electrification.
 His departure came shortly after Tutor-Perini, the station contractor, released a report Nov.
 1, 2017, showing that the project is more than two years behind schedule and burdened with more than 1,300 construction contractor claims outstanding — only 73 of which had at that time been addressed by the SFMTA — leaving the remaining 94 percent awaiting “processing.”

-According to the Contractor the trains won’t be rolling into Chinatown before Spring 2021, at least 29 months behind schedule.
+According to the Contractor the trains operating in the over-priced, limited-capacity system won’t be rolling into Chinatown before the Spring of 2021, at least 29 months behind schedule.
 What happened?
 How could this be?!